C++ Standard Library: Overview

 A noteworthy feature of the C++ Standard Library is that it not only specifies the syntax and semantics of generic algorithms, but also places requirements on their performance.
 These performance requirements often correspond to a well-known algorithm, which is expected but not required to be used.
-In most cases this requires linear time O(n) or linearithmic time O(n log n), but in some cases higher bounds are allowed, such as quasilinear time O(n log^{2} n) for stable sort (to allow in-place merge sort).
-Previously, sorting was only required to take O(n log n) on average, allowing the use of quicksort, which is fast in practice but has poor worst-case performance, but introsort was introduced to allow both fast average performance and optimal worst-case complexity, and as of C++11, sorting is guaranteed to be at worst linearithmic.
+In most cases this requires linear time $O(n)$ or linearithmic time $O(n \log(n))$, but in some cases higher bounds are allowed, such as quasilinear time $O(n \log^2 (n))$ for stable sort (to allow in-place merge sort).
+Previously, sorting was only required to take $O(n \log(n))$ on average, allowing the use of quicksort, which is fast in practice but has poor worst-case performance, but introsort was introduced to allow both fast average performance and optimal worst-case complexity, and as of C++11, sorting is guaranteed to be at worst linearithmic.
 In other cases requirements remain laxer, such as selection, which is only required to be linear on average (as in quickselect), not requiring worst-case linear as in introselect.

 The C++ Standard Library underwent ISO standardization as part of the C++ ISO Standardization effort in the 1990s.
 Since 2011, it has been expanded and updated every three years with each revision of the C++ standard.

-Since C++23, the C++ Standard Library can be imported using modules, which were introduced in C++20.
+C++20 specifies the introduction of standard library header units, and C++23 adds full module support for the standard library.